lnobach/sloth-latency-gen/README.md

 ### Misc:

-Successfully tested in the following NICs:
+Successfully tested with the following NICs:

 - VirtIO
 - Intel 82599